lhannon/OSCONAzure4Alexa/README.md

+## Modified Azure4Alexa to use DirectLine
+This repo was cloned from Azure4Alexa https://github.com/tamhinsf/Azure4Alexa.
+It has been modified to use Microsoft's DirectLine libraries to use a chatbot implemented in Microsoft Bot Framework.
+Published for OSCON 2018.

+The rest of this README is copied from Azure4Alexa.

 ## Create and Host Alexa Custom Skills for your Amazon Echo using .NET and Azure

 Use your C# and Azure knowledge to create Alexa Custom Skills for your Amazon Echo the comfort of Visual Studio!
 Our Azure4Alexa Visual Studio project features the excellent [AlexaSkillsKit.NET](https://github.com/AreYouFreeBusy/AlexaSkillsKit.NET) package and demonstrates how you can accept a user's Alexa request, query a web service, and respond in both visual and spoken form.